 The virus first struck the world’s wealthiest countries, such as first-world countries which recorded one of the highest cases and death counts succumbed from the pandemic.
 For instance, the United States of America with a whopping 23,848,410 confirmed cases and 397,994 deaths as of January 15th, 2021.
 If even the US is just as worse at overcoming the pandemic, most likely from their global interconnectedness like trade and tourism, questions arise about the third-world countries and how they handle the outbreak.

-Third-world countries (or least-developed) are labelled as the world’s most vulnerable countries due to their poor living conditions and their lack of capacity to respond to a global pandemic.
-With travel bans being enforced, borders being shut, declaration of national emergencies and movement restrictions cause the countries to be at a threatening state where they are helpless to external shocks due to their limited means to respond to the widespread peril.
-The insufficient resources they have to bear such as financial means, high debt levels and weak health systems brought upon the negative impact in terms of a health crisis, socially and economically and containment policies in months and years to come.
-Other matters that are also affected by the pandemic for the long term are education, human rights, food security and economic development.
+Third-world countries (or least-developed) are labeled as the world’s most vulnerable countries due to its poor living conditions and their lack of capacity to respond to a global pandemic.
+With travel bans being enforced, borders being shut, declaration of national emergencies and movement restrictions causes the countries to be at a threatening state where they are helpless to external shocks due to their limited means to respond to the widespread peril.
+The insufficient resources they have to bear such as financial means, high debt levels and weak health systems brought upon the negative impact in terms of health crisis, socially and economically and containment policies in months and years to come.
+Other matters that are also affected by the pandemic for a long term are education, human rights, food security and economic development.